Phenescaline

 Phenescaline, or 3,5-dimethoxy-4-phenylethoxyphenethylamine, is a lesser-known psychedelic drug.
-It is an analog of mescaline.
-Phenescaline was first synthesized by Alexander Shulgin.
+It is an analogue of mescaline.
+Alexander Shulgin first synthesized Phenescaline.
 In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dosage is listed as 150 mg, and the duration is unknown.
 Phenescaline produces a threshold effect.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of phenescaline.